-The University is provided with a report each year detailing emissions generated from procurement activities (HESCET - Higher Education Supply Chain Emissions Tool).
-The table below shows the outputs from the HESCAT tool in recent years.
+The table below shows the outputs from the HESCAT tool in recent years, all with the probability of some double counting.
 Construction emissions are presented separately to other emissions by convention due to the highly variable nature of construction projects.